interacsion/eka/README.md

 In essence, reification backends in the CLI act as a connection layer, bridging the gap between user commands and the actual builder backend scheduler via the Eos API.
 This design ensures a clean separation of concerns and allows for flexibility in backend implementations.

-### Two-Tier Extension System: Atoms and Plugins
+### Two-Tier Extension System: Schema and Plugins

 Eka employs a sophisticated extension system:

-- **Atoms**: High-level, declarative units managed through the CLI, providing domain-specific features with a consistent interface.
+- **Schema Extension**: Each plugin defines extensions to the core manifest format, defined by type.
+Only plugins can define new types.
-- **Plugins**: A language-agnostic plugin interface (using the extism framework) that underpins atoms, allowing for flexible implementation and manifest schema extension.
+- **Plugins**: A language-agnostic plugin interface (using the extism framework) that declares these schemata extensions, allowing for flexible implementation of the manifest schema extension.

-Atoms act as API entrypoints, activating and calling into underlying plugins.
+The manifest acts as an entrypoint, activating and calling into underlying plugins.
 This approach combines a clean user interface with powerful, flexible implementation capabilities.

 ### Cross-Language Configuration Transformation